tux4kids/tuxmath/docs/README.txt

   --------------
     On this screen, you can select some of the gameplay options or return to the Title Screen.
-Currently, the four math operations can be enabled or disenabled, as well as the speed setting and ranges of numbers to use.
+Currently, the four math operations can be enabled or disabled, as well as the speed setting and ranges of numbers to use.

     Use the [UP] and [DOWN] arrow keys to select what you wish to do, and then press [ENTER / RETURN /SPACEBAR].
 Or, use the mouse to click the